eftomi/PharoADO/README.md

 # PharoADO

-PharoADO enables data persistence in Pharo by using ActiveX Data Objects (ADO) on Windows and external DBMS.
+PharoADO enables data persistence in Pharo by using ActiveX Data Objects (ADO) on Microsoft Windows and external DBMS.
 It consists of two packages:
 - PharoADO: this package reflects the most used ADO objects - ADOConnection, ADORecordset, ADOFields and ADOField.
 It also includes ADOClient class to make the communication with the database as simple as possible.
 - PharoADO-Glorp implements ADODatabaseDriver to be used as a Glorp database driver.